-At a recent networking event, I circulated the room and was stopped by a gentleman who introduced himself.
+I recently attended a networking event and, as I circulated the room I was stopped by a gentleman who introduced himself.

-I asked why he was here and what he did for a living.
+I asked why he was here and what he does.

-When he asked what I did I said: “I’m a copywriter, it’s my job to make content on your website or written copy speak to your audience in a meaningful way”.
+When he asked what I do I said: “I’m a copywriter, I write content for B2B.
+I ensure your content communicates to your audience in a meaningful way”.

-Words are everything I went on to explain, they convey energy, meaning and value.
+Words are everything I went on to explain if they are used in the right way they convey energy, meaning and value.

 We know that a hastily written ‘shoot from the hip’ email can cause more problems than the original reason the email was intended to resolve.

-An unplanned and carelessly written blog post can alienate potential customers from ever buying from you.
+An unplanned and carelessly written blog post can alienate potential customers from buying from you.

 If we are not aware of how and what we write then our audience quickly becomes confused and the content becomes too noisy in an already crowded internet.

-Conversely, most audiences are likely to read and check your reviews before they even think about entering your website and finding out what you do.
+Conversely, most audiences are likely to read and check your reviews before they even think about visiting your website and finding out more.

-The main stumbling block is time, no one has any time to write, record a podcast or shoot a short video.
+The main stumbling block for the majority of SMEs I talk to is time, no one has any time to write, record a podcast or shoot a short video.